Dear JMU students,

 Small group dinners with local English-speaking host families.

-Two guest lectures from DIS faculty, focusing on Danish language and culture.
+Three guest lectures from DIS faculty, focusing on Danish language and culture, psychology, and education.

-A bike tour focusing on urban planning and well-being.
+A bike tour focusing on urban planning and well-being with a local expert.

 Discussions of happiness, savoring, and the good life in parks, gardens, and by the sea.
 Scandinavians don’t waste a precious moment of summertime, and neither will we!

-You’ll fly out of Stockholm on July 2nd with a deeper, first-hand understanding of why Scandinavians are some of the world’s happiest people.
+You’ll fly out of Copenhagen on June 7th with a deeper, first-hand understanding of why Scandinavians are some of the world’s happiest people.
 You might also decide to incorporate some of what you’ve learned into your own life!
+SAMSUNG CSC

 Questions?
 Interested in applying?
 November 1st is the deadline.
 Contact me at kurtzjl@jmu.edu.